krishanukumar/krishanukumar.github.io/index.md

 - **k.
 Kumar**, A. Freshtman, D. Barnea, & L. Shemer (2021). **[Evolution of waves in a horizontal pipe propagating on a surface of a liquid film sheared by gas](https://pubs.aip.org/aip/pof/article-abstract/33/6/062115/1065564/Evolution-of-waves-in-a-horizontal-pipe?redirectedFrom=fulltext)**, *Phys.
 Fluids*, 33, 062115

 ---
-### Evolution of waves in a horizontal circular pipe
+### Droplet generation in rotating disk atomization

 Developed a mathematical model for slag droplet formation in the rotating disk atomization process.
 Film formation, disintegration, and drop formation mechanisms were modeled using a computational fluid dynamics-based approach.
 Droplet solidification process and phase transitions at a variable cooling rate for BF Slag were also analysed.